 All water in the boat is drained either via gravity or pump.
 It is either drained directly overboard or to the aft bilge where it can be drained out either via the garboard drain plug or the bilge pump.
 It is important to check the drainage system frequently to verify water flows freely, hoses are secure and there are no leaks.
 The drains and discharge pumps are as follows starting at the bow:

-Anchor Locker: Gravity drain along centerline of hull to aft bilge
+Anchor Locker: Gravity drain directly to bilge